torch down roof repaired with spray foam

 • What’s the first thing a commercial roofing contractor will do?

-• What repair options you’ll have?
+• What repair options will you have?

 • What are the costs and warranties?

-• What you should do now?
+• What should you do now?

 Let’s get started!